Who we are

 Our archive contains photographs, cemetery records, some civic, club and school records, newspapers, manuscripts, maps, ephemera and artefacts, family histories and reference works.

-Our collection may be viewed by appointment, during opening hours of the Monash Federation Centre between 10.00am to 5.00pm Tuesdays & Thursdays.
-Closed Public Holidays.
-Call (613)9563 2823.
+Our collection may be viewed by appointment during the opening hours of the Monash Federation Centre, which are between 10.00 am and 2.00 pm Thursdays.
+(Please check the News section of this website for any potential changes to these times.)
+We are closed on Public Holidays.
+Call (03) 9563 2823.
 Email History Monash at firstname.lastname@example.org

 Services include the provision of information on local history.
 Some services may require a fee for research, as well as copying charges.
 Rates will be advised at the time of application.
 Please note that because of the large number of inquiries received by mail, email, phone and visits to the centre, responses may be delayed.